art-aliu/Project_2/README.md

 Image taken from: https://collabnix.com/wp-content/uploads/2018/03/ci-cd.png

 Jenkins was used as a CI Pipeline.
 I used Github to set up a webhook and then executed the pipeline script which was defined in my Jenkinsfile.
 I did run into many issues when it came to running ansible on my machine.
 Issues such as 'failed host key verification' and issues with Docker login.
-My pipeline consists of 4 main stages:
+My pipeline consists of 4 main stages: "Testing, Build and push images, docker and deploy".
+The testing stage executes a bash script which tests all 4 of my services through pytest.
+The results showed 100% code coverage which was the goal and assured me that all functions for the app were working correctly and smoothly.
+Once the tests are seen to be successful, the build/push stage is executed which uses docker-compose to create the images for the different services which then pushes the images to the Dockerhub.
+The Jenkins pipeline shows the detailed breakdown of each stage providing an in depth look at each part of the project.
+Following this, the deploy stage will then deploy the application, including the docker-compose.yaml and nginx.conf files.
+The ansible playbook will run all the relevant roles which includes: installing docker on the two swarm machines, initialise a swarm on the manager node and a worker.
+Stafes that are successful will appear green whilst those that fail will appear red.

 ## Services